lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 Today, stake redistribution across Node Operators and modules happens only through organic inflows (new deposits) and outflows (withdrawal demand).
 When a module or an individual operator drifts above its target stake, there is no protocol-level lever to correct it on a controlled schedule.
 For CMv2 we need a mechanism that can deliberately move the module toward its target distribution while staying compatible with the regular withdrawal and deposit flow.
 The withdrawal-based VEBO-7002 flow makes such a mechanism natural to express: rebalancing is simply additional, rate-limited exit demand against over-target operators.

+## Specification

+### Overview

+1. **Off-chain Oracle computes exit demand in three sequential phases.**
+    - Phase 1 — cover regular **withdrawal-queue demand**.
+    - Phase 2 — issue **forced validator exits**.
+    - Phase 3 — add **active rebalancing** within CMv2.
+Phase 3 is optional and can be switched off (leaving only Phases 1–2).
+2. **The Oracle reports the ordered requests on-chain, where they are appended to a single FIFO queue in the VEBO.**
+3. **Anyone can execute items in the queue.** A permissionless handle pops queued items one by one and submits them to the EIP-7002 predeploy as partial (PWR) or full (FWR) withdrawal requests, paying the per-request fee.

+A **`setPartialWithdrawals(bool)` switch** can turn partial withdrawals off, making VEBO emit FWRs only; `ExitRequested` events are emitted for all FWRs so a simplified Ejector can fulfill them via voluntary exits without EIP-7002 fees.